The Medieval Review

 The Medieval Review, formerly the Bryn Mawr Medieval Review, is a peer-reviewed online academic journal that was established in 1993.
-Originally the journal was published at the University of Washington, from 1995 to 2007 by Western Michigan University; since 2007 it is published by Indiana University.
-The journal reviews books on Medieval issues.
-The editor-in-chief is Deborah Mauskopf Deliyannis (Indiana University).
+Originally the journal was published at the University of Washington, and from 1995 to 2007 it was published by Western Michigan University.
+Since 2007 it has been published by Indiana University.
+The journal reviews books on medieval issues.
+The executive editor is Joey McMullen (Indiana University).
 The journal operates as a moderated email distribution list and is one of the oldest electronic journals in existence.